Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Methodology

 For simplicity, we define $LDO$ as the squared Lorentzian distance from a given representation to the origin.
 Specifically, for user $u$, the $LDO_u$ is defined as $LDO_u = d^2_{\mathcal{L}}(\mathbf{x}_u, \mathbf{o}_{\mathcal{L}})$.
 Previous studies~\cite{nickel2017poincare, ICML2023_Yang, feng2022role} have shown that hierarchical information can be effectively inferred from $LDO$s.
 In our method, user nodes with smaller $LDO$ values are more likely to be influential in social networks.
 We will later design seed selection strategies based on $LDO$.

-\subsubsection{Objective Function.}
+\subsubsection{Objective Function}

-Combining above two parts, the overall loss function is calculated as:
+Combining the above two parts, the overall loss function is calculated as:

 Optimizing Eq. (\ref{eq:over_loss}) brings relevant nodes closer together while keeping irrelevant nodes as far apart as possible.
 Meanwhile, users involved in more influence activations tend to have their representations move closer to the origin, indicating potential higher influence spread.
-The time complexity can be found in Appendix.
+The learning time complexity is $O( (|E|+|E_D|) \cdot n \cdot |\mathcal{N}| \cdot I )$, where $|E|$ is the number of edges in $G$, $|E_D| = \sum_{i=1}^{M}|E^i_D|$ is the number of all propagation edges, $n$ is the number of dimensions, $\mathcal{N}$ is the number of negative samples, and $I$ denotes the number of training epochs.

 Once the learning process is complete, users with strong spread relations will be clustered together in the embedding space, and highly influential users tend to be located near the origin, which helps to identify seed users for the IM problem.